 The trouble is that Trijicon doesn’t seem to care about enthusiasts like you and I. They are concerned with big contracts from the government or private companies buying thousands of optics at once.
 If these contacts don’t ask for it, then Trijicon isn’t likely to do it- and that’s unfortunate.

 Instead, they’ve leaned into their LPVO lines and ignored the prism market while still charging a price premium.
-All the while, other budget friendly entrants have shown up from Primary Arms, Vortex, Swamp Fox, and others with good optics and battery powered illumination.
-They’re figuratively eating Trijicon’s lunch, and making it very hard to justify the cost of something like the TA33 over its inexpensive competitors.
+All the while, other budget-friendly entrants have shown up from Primary Arms, Vortex, Swamp Fox, and others with good optics and battery powered illumination.
+They’re figuratively eating Trijicon’s lunch, and making it very hard to justify the cost of something like the TA33 (or any ACOG) over its inexpensive competitors.